mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/e2e-testing.md

     - **Running all E2E tests**: `npm run cypress:run`.
 This does not include the `spec` files in the `/cypress/tests/integration/enterprise` folder because they need an Enterprise license to run successfully.
     - **Running tests selectively based on `spec` metadata**: For example, if you want to run all the tests in a specific group, such as those in "accessibility", the command would be: `node run_tests.js --group='@accessibility'`.
     - **Using the Cypress desktop app**: `npm run cypress:open`.
 This will start up the Cypress desktop app, where you will be able to do partial testing depending on the `spec` selected in the app.
+If you are using Gitpod, the Cypress app will open up in the VNC desktop, which is accessible at port `6080`.
 4. Don't forget to check your coding styles!
 See the [Web app workflow]({{<ref "/contribute/more-info/webapp/developer-workflow">}}) page for helpful commands to run.

 #### In a Continuous Integration (CI) pipeline